KFOR military working dog handlers train with MAT Kosovo

 |Downloads:

-This work, KFOR military working dog handlers train with MAT Kosovo [Image 10 of 10], by SGT Jonathan Perdelwitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, KFOR military working dog handlers train with MAT Kosovo, by SSG Tawny Schmit, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT